-SEAC considers that the analysis carried out by the Dossier Submitter illustrates the range of costs to be expected to comply with the requirement on a ‘per label’ basis.
-Based on this information it is not possible to estimate the total economic impact of providing ‘instructions for use and disposal’, because the number of products covered is unknown.
-SEAC notes that products are relabelled on a regular basis and that the longer transition period of 24 months as it is proposed now will reduce the additional costs of relabelling triggered by the ‘instructions for use and disposal’ requirement and also prevent unintended impacts such as recall of products with long shelf-lives.

-With regard to the reporting requirement, many comments were received during the consultation of the proposal highlighting the potentially high administrative costs of this obligation, in particular if it will apply to all actors of the supply chain including professional users and consumers.
-Addressing these comments, the Dossier Submitter clarified what exactly the reporting requirement would include and to whom it would apply (see BD 2.2.1.5).
-Hence, (i) all downstream users of microplastics at industrial sites as well as (ii) suppliers of other products containing microplastics who place these products on the market for the first time would have to report annually the use, the identity and the estimated releases of microplastics.
-Furthermore, the Dossier Submitter focussed the reporting required onto key information (use and releases) and highlighted how industry sectors can collaborate to develop cost-efficient means to estimate releases, e.g. by using Specific Environmental Release Categories (spERCs).
+With regard to the reporting requirement, many comments were received during the Annex XV report consultation highlighting the potentially high administrative costs of this obligation, in particular if it will apply to all actors of the supply chain including professional users and consumers.
+Addressing these comments, the Dossier Submitter clarified what exactly the reporting requirement would include and to whom it would apply (see section 2.2.1.5 of the Background Document).
+Hence, (i) all downstream users of microplastics at industrial sites as well as (ii) suppliers of other products containing microplastics who place these products on the market for the first time would have to report annually the estimated releases including generic information on polymer identity and a description of the use(s) of microplastics.
+Furthermore, the Dossier Submitter focussed the reporting required onto key information (description of use(s) and environmental releases) and highlighted how industry sectors can collaborate to develop cost-efficient means to estimate releases, e.g. by using Specific Environmental Release Categories (spERCs).